All in-person Extension meetings, events and classes are canceled through Friday, May 15.

 Watch video: Community promo

 Communities have the power to tell their own story.
-Litchfield, Minnesota is creating a narrative that is optimistic and focused on the future.
+In Litchfield, they're creating a narrative that is positive and focused on the future.

 Listen: Litchfield's story